How to re:Invent, Episode 3 - Reserved Seating

 Recap Episode 1 and 2

-Before we dive deep into the actual ins and outs of reserved seating, we need to do a short recap of episodes 1 and 2.
+Before we get into the actual ins and outs of reserved seating, a short recap of episodes 1 and 2.

 Campus